ucsb/webguide/web-accessibility.md

 #### Avoid Time-Sensitive Content Changes

 Avoid time-sensitive content changes or allow users to control the timing of these changes.
-For example, if your website features a image carousel that cycles through several images, provide options for users to pause or slow down the transition between images.
+For example, if your website features an image carousel that cycles through several images, provide options for users to pause or slow down the transition between images.